ZacBlanco/zacblanco.github.io/education/social-psychology/notes-2.md

 **Peripheral Route to Persuasion**: The process by which a person does not think carefully about a communication and is influenced instead by superficial cues.

-**Elaboration**: The process of thinking about scrutizing the arguments contained in a persuasive communication.
+**Elaboration**: The process of thinking about scrutinizing the arguments contained in a persuasive communication.

 **Attributes influencing The Source Persuasion:**
  - Credibility
  - Likeability
  - "When what you say is more important than who you are"

-**The Sleeper Effect**: A delayed increase in th persuasive impact of a noncredible source.
+**The Sleeper Effect**: A delayed increase in th persuasive impact of a non-credible source.

 #### Messages in Persuasion